Skip to content

 Roles classify devices (firewall, switch, server, etc.).

-powershell $role = New-NBDCIMDeviceRole -Name 'Firewall' -Slug 'firewall'
+$role = New-NBDCIMDeviceRole -Name 'Firewall' -Slug 'firewall'

 Step 4: Create the device